cudoventures/cudos-blast/README.md

 blast init
 ```

-You can also specify the directory of the project using optional parameter `--dir` or `-d`
+You can also specify the full directory of the project using optional parameter `--dir` or `-d`

 ```bash
 blast init --dir /Your/Location/Here